-What you see in the photo is just one endive, sliced in four.
-Hey, blame the store for charging a king’s ransom per endive, each packed in its own personal styrofoam box like some Tiffany jewel.
-I ate one lone leaf and left the rest of the endive to the Hubs; I don’t like bitter veggies.
+What you see here is just one endive sliced in four.
+This was shockingly expensive and came individually packed in its own styrofoam box like some Tiffany jewel.
+I ate one lone leaf and left the rest to the Hubs.
+He loves the slightly bitter-tasting veg, but I don’t.

 This recipe calls for 4 endives–a more reasonable portion for two.

 22 mins (Cook: 2 mins.
 Bake: 20 mins)

 1⁄4 cup olive oil

 2 tsp. chopped parsley leaves

 Parsley leaves for garnishing

 2. Cut the endives lengthwise into four, removing as much of the bitter core as possible without releasing the leaves.